-The best rates for motorcycle insurance in Kansas is offered by Nationwide at $378 per year.
+Nationwide offers the best motorcycle rates in Kansas, at $378 per year on average.
 That's 29% less than the average cost of motorcycle insurance in Kansas of $533 per year.

 Compare Motorcycle Quotes in Kansas

 Motorcycle insurance doesn't just fulfill a legal requirement — it also protects you as a rider and the bike in which you've invested time and money.

 The cheapest motorcycle insurance company in Kansas is Nationwide, at an average rate of $378 per year.
 That's 29% less than the average price statewide, and $26 per year cheaper than the second-most-affordable option, Geico.

 We always recommend shopping around with multiple companies, as the lowest rate for you might not be the same as for someone else.